 It is the homeowner’s job to make sure the house is ready and to have payment when services are rendered.
 Your position is to be on time and equipped to provide those services.

-Again, to me it is an equal relationship and it is the premise for which we have ran our cleaning services for 25 years.
+Again, to me it is an equal relationship and it is the premise for which we have ran our cleaning services for over 27 years.

 When providing personal services such as house cleaning it is important to understand that both parties of the agreement must work together.